Cloud Experts Documentation

 Verify

-Login to your cluster as cluster-admin and verify your storage classes and persistent volumes.
+Login to the cluster as cluster-admin and confirm that:

 Create Pods to test Azure NetApp